 If you’re a member of Bachelor Nation, you may have wondered how much the Bachelor and the Bachelorette make per episode or season as leads of the ABC franchise.

-From Matt James to Katie Thurston to Peter Weber, there have been dozens of Bachelors and Bachelorettes over the years, and each of them has a different salary, depending on how good their lawyers are and when their season aired.
+From Matt James to Michelle Young to Peter Weber, there have been dozens of Bachelors and Bachelorettes over the years, and each of them has a different salary, depending on how good their lawyers are and when their season aired.
 (Though the Bachelor franchise is one of the most-watched TV shows now, it wasn’t until a couple seasons in that the series became the ratings monster we know today.)
 Still, while there are a lot of factors that determine a Bachelor or Bachelorette’s salary, most leads make around the same money because of a flat fee that ABC starts each Bachelor and Bachelorette at.
 (More on that later.)

 So how much do the Bachelor and the Bachelorette get paid?
 Read on to find out the salaries of some your favorite Bachelor Nation stars.
 (Click here to read about how much Bachelor and Bachelorette contestants make.)